Overview of the Prevention Agenda Dashboard

 Table 2.
 Summary of Limitations for Data Presented on the Prevention Agenda Dashboard

-Indicator Data Source Limitations
+Data Source Limitations

-2 - Potentially preventable hospitalizations among adults, age-adjusted rate per 10,000 SPARCS At the ZIP Code level, very unusual distributions in population denominator and/or numerator (possibly due to multiple hospitalizations per individual) may result in extreme age adjusted rates, therefore, these estimates are suppressed or to be interpreted with caution.
+At the ZIP Code level, very unusual distributions in population denominator and/or numerator (possibly due to multiple hospitalizations per individual) may result in extreme age adjusted rates, therefore, these estimates are suppressed or to be interpreted with caution.

-Note: The 2018 population estimates are also used to calculate rates for 2019 and 2020.
+Note: When examining historical or trend data, please note that the 2018 population estimates are used to calculate rates for 2019 and 2020.

 Return to top of page